Intuitive SEO Copywriting

 Important Page Elements

 Not all page content is created equal.
 Google knows that people don’t always read every word or read to the bottom of a page.
 That 8 pt text at the bottom of your page will not be given as much weight as the 12 pt header and intro paragraph at the top of the page.
 Address your users and their questions at the top of a page, using well-titled sections, a bolded format, and bullet points for brevity.
 Optimize for skimmers and short attention spans.
-Headers also help users zero-in on the most important content.
+Headers also help users zero in on the most important content.

 The Meta Title